6 tips for buying a car

 1. Avoid borrowing to pay for your car

 This is because interest rates on car loans rapidly hike up the total amount you pay for a car.
 Car loans usually have at least a 7% interest rate, meaning that the actual amount you pay is a lot higher than the original price.
-An added bonus to paying cash is that many dealers will accept a lower price for the car as they receive the whole amount instantly.
+A bonus of paying in cash is that many dealers will accept a lower price for the car as they receive the whole amount instantly.

 2. Buy a used car

-Racking up a huge car loan to get a flash, new car seems like an even worse idea when you realise how much these cars drop in value so quickly.
+Racking up a huge car loan to get a flash, new car seems like an even worse idea when you realise how much and how quickly these cars drop in value.
 Although buying a new car probably means you avoid the risk of buying a lemon, a car will depreciate in value the most in the first few years of its life.
 In fact, as soon as an average new car is driven off the lot, its value drops by 15 to 20%.
 For this reason, it is generally believed that the best time to buy a car is when it is 2-3 years old, as it has had its biggest drop in value, but is still new enough to be reliable.

 3. Consider ongoing expenses